Check Your Zeal

 Zeal without knowledge is vain.
 The most devout, religious churchgoer is still headed for hell if they haven’t trusted in Christ by grace through faith without works.
 Misguided zeal leads us down paths that aren't rooted in the truth of the gospel and hurt others with lies.
 We must therefore strive to ensure our passion for God aligns with the doctrine of grace, the work of Christ on the cross, and His sacrificial love for us (Ephesians 3:17-21, Colossians 2:6-10).

-So, how do you kindle this godly zeal within yourself?
+So, how do you kindle this godly zeal?

 It starts by diving into God's word, understanding who you are in Christ, and aligning your passions with His will.
 Faith comes by hearing and hearing by the word of God.
 When you spend time knowing God and His love in the living word, your heart and mind are changed: your faith grows.
 This fire is stoked by prayer, which keeps our hearts and minds in Christ so that you don’t just collect an assortment of Bible facts, but that you actually care about doing what the Bible says (Romans 10:17, Philippians 4:4-7).

-As you begin to realize the depth of God’s immense love, shown to us by the death of Christ on our behalf while we were still sinners, you will naturally yearn to share this with others, translating your zeal for God into a zeal for serving people.
+As you begin to realize the depth of God’s immense love, shown to us by the death of Christ on our behalf while we were still sinners, you will naturally yearn to share this with others as the Spirit transforms your inner man, translating your zeal for God into a zeal for serving people.
 This transformation is not instantaneous but a lifelong journey of faith, growth, and consistent renewal in Christ (Romans 5:6-8, 12:1-2).

-Let us check our zeal, ensuring it's not just a fervor driven by worldly desires, but a burning passion for God.
+Let us check our zeal, ensuring it's not just a fervor driven by worldly desires or self-righteousness but a burning passion for God and His grace.
 Let it be a zeal grounded in His word, consistent in its display, and radiating His love for others.
 After all, the most fulfilling and eternal pursuit is that of Jesus Christ, which never leaves you wanting.
-Let us zealously chase after Him, serving His people, seeing souls saved, and glorifying His grace.
+Let us zealously seek Him, serving His people, seeing souls saved, and glorifying His grace.

 “[14] For this cause I bow my knees unto the Father of our Lord Jesus Christ, [15] Of whom the whole family in heaven and earth is named, [16] That he would grant you, according to the riches of his glory, to be strengthened with might by his Spirit in the inner man; [17] That Christ may dwell in your hearts by faith; that ye, being rooted and grounded in love, [18] May be able to comprehend with all saints what is the breadth, and length, and depth, and height; [19] And to know the love of Christ, which passeth knowledge, that ye might be filled with all the fulness of God.
 [20] Now unto him that is able to do exceeding abundantly above all that we ask or think, according to the power that worketh in us, [21] Unto him be glory in the church by Christ Jesus throughout all ages, world without end.
 Amen.” – Ephesians 3:14-21